 The Company's TiO2 is used in the production of several types of paper, including laminate (decorative) paper, filled paper and coated paper to provide whiteness, brightness, opacity and color stability.
-Although it sells its TiO2 to all segments of the paper end-use market, its primary focus is on the TiO2 grades used in paper laminates.
+Its primary focus is on the TiO2 grades used in paper laminates.
 Paper laminates are used to replace materials, such as wood and tile for such applications as counter tops, furniture and wallboard.
-The Company’s TiO2 is also used in textile applications.
+Its TiO2 is also used in textile applications.
 In man-made fibers, TiO2 is used in rayon and polyester.
 TiO2 is used in a range of cosmetic and personal care products, such as skin cream, lipstick, eye shadow and toothpaste.
-The Company’s TiO2 is also found in food products, such as candy and confectionaries, and in pet foods.
-In pharmaceuticals, its TiO2 is used as a colorant in pill and capsule coatings, as well as in liquid medicines.
+Its TiO2 is also found in food products, such as candy and confectionaries, and in pet foods.
+In pharmaceuticals, its TiO2 is used commonly as a colorant in pill and capsule coatings, as well as in liquid medicines.
 It produces TiO2 in approximately two crystalline forms, which include rutile and anatase.
 Rutile TiO2 is manufactured using both a chloride production process and a sulfate production process, whereas anatase TiO2 is produced using a sulfate production process.

-CompX's security products unit manufactures mechanical and electronic cabinet locks and other locking mechanisms used in a range of applications, including ignition systems, mailboxes, file cabinets, desk drawers, tool storage cabinets, vending and gaming machines, high security medical cabinetry, electrical circuit panels, storage compartments, gas station security.
+CompX's security products unit manufactures mechanical and electrical cabinet locks and other locking mechanisms used in a range of applications, including ignition systems, mailboxes, file cabinets, desk drawers, tool storage cabinets, vending and gaming machines, high security medical cabinetry, electronic circuit panels, storage compartments and gas station security.
 CompX's security products unit operates manufacturing facilities in Mauldin, South Carolina and in Grayslake, Illinois shared with its marine components unit.
-Its products include disc tumbler locks, pin tumbler locking mechanisms, including KeSet and System 64 and TuBar, and eLock and Stealthlock electronic locks.
+Its products include disc tumbler locks, pin tumbler locking mechanisms, and CompX eLock and StealthLock electronic locks.